berradurak/rl-racing-line-agent/README.md

 The agent is trained using the **Deep Q-Network (DQN)** algorithm.
 Through trial-and-error, it learns when to accelerate, when to steer, and how to stay within the track boundaries entirely on its own.

-## **Why I Built This Project (Motivation)**

-The “racing line” that drivers follow on a track is crucial for completing a lap in the shortest possible time while staying within physical limits.
-In autonomous driving and robotics, this problem is known as **trajectory planning**.

-Instead of using classical mathematical modeling, this project aims to explore modern AI techniques where the vehicle learns everything from scratch without being explicitly programmed.

 ## **Technical Details**

 ### **1. Simulation Environment**